 Investing in the stock market involves risks, including the potential loss of principal.
 Growth stocks may be more volatile than other stocks as their prices tend to be higher in relation to their companies' earnings and may be more sensitive to market, political, and economic developments.
-A significant portion of assets will be invested in technology and healthcare companies, which may be significantly affected by competition, innovation, regulation, and product obsolescence, and may be more volatile than the securities of other companies.
-Industrial companies may be impacted by supply and demand for their products, government regulations, technological developments, and government spending.
-Investing in companies of medium capitalizations involve the risk that such issuers may have limited product lines or financial resources, lack management depth, or have limited liquidity.
-Foreign securities involve special risks including currency fluctuations, inefficient trading, political and economic instability, and increased volatility.
-Active trading may increase transaction costs, brokerage commissions, and taxes, which can lower the return on investment.
+A significant portion of assets will be invested in technology companies, which may be significantly affected by competition, innovation, regulation, and product obsolescence, and may be more volatile than the securities of other companies.
+Financial services companies are subject to extensive government regulation, which may limit their activities, and may be subject to a high degree of volatility.
+Income-producing securities may cut or fail to declare dividends due to market downturns or for other reasons.